signal-flux/SFxPW-Intro-to-Modular-Synthesis/Chapter-01/chapter01.md

 Alternatively, you can think of the `Time` knob as determining how frequently the **Scope** completes a single frame.
 The greater the value of `Time`, the greater the frequency at which it completes a frame (which is the same as saying it takes less time to complete a single frame).

 `Time` allows you to zoom in and out along the X-axis, giving you better understanding of how voltages are changing in the microscopic, mesoscopic, and macroscopic scales.
 If you imagine a time line of history with important events marked on it, this knob determines if the scale of the timeline you are observing is geological eras, millenia, centuries, months, weeks, days, hours, minutes or seconds!
 The more zoomed in you are, the easier it will be to see very quick changes, but the harder it will be to see changes across longer time scales.
-Try repeating the steps above with this in midn.
+Try repeating the steps above with this in mind.

 We will cover the other parameters of a **Scope** in subsequent lessons.

+### VCV Rack Cable LEDs

 In addition to using the oscilloscope to view the level of a voltage, VCV Rack conveniently displays a color at either end of a cable to visualize the voltage, as indicated by step (3) above.
 When the color is green, it indicates the cable is carrying a positive voltage.
 When it is red, indicates the cable is carrying a negative voltage.
 The brightness of the color corresponds to the magnitude.